airavata-courses/scapsulators/README.md

 ## Functionality/Motivation

 <ul>
-  <li>This is the <b> heart </b> of all microservices.
-This is the connecting point from the front-end to all the microservices.
-And believe me it handles all kinds of errors!</li>
-  <li>This service is completely <b> dockerized </b> and ready to interact with all microservices.
-One prerequisite all microservices need to be in the same docker-network.
-Not thaat a big of a deal with a docker file. </li>
+  <li>This is the viewing surface of the applications, a very user-friendly and easy on the eyes application for the users.</li>
+  <li> This is also been dockerized and can be run by the basic start script.
+The interface has been designed to be as intuitive as possible. </li>
 </ul>

 ## Working

 <ul>
-<li>Gateway runs a Node.js server powered by express.js, it sends json requests, url-encoded requests to the other microservices, there is also a testing version for kafka which is not included in the project 1</li>
+<li>The frontend is a reactjs application which uses axios to make API calls for all the services</li>
-<li>The gateway is divided into three services for now, 1) Authenticate, 2) Audit, and 3) Weather Reporting Gif </li>
+<li>The UI is divided into 1) Login Landing Page, 2) Sign-Up/ Reset password page, 3) Home Page</li>
   <br> </br>
-  <li> <b> Authenticate </b> :- Login, Register and Update Password</li>
-  <li> Each request is url-parsed, i.e all parameters will be parsed in the url, for example http://{url}/authenticate?username=shubhpatra </li>
+  <li> The login page is straight forward it calls onto the authentication microservice via the API gateway </li>
+  <li> The sign-up page registers new users and authenticates them </li>
   <br> </br>
-  <li> <b> Audit </b> :- Fetch and Update History log of the user. </li>
-  <li> Each request is url-parsed, i.e all parameters will be parsed in the url, for example http://{url}/audit/fetch?username=shubhpatra </li>
-  <br> </br>
-  <li> <b> Weather Reporting Gif </b>:- Sends a byte-array of generated gif image </li>
-  <li> <code>SAMPLE REQUEST-BODY: {"visualize":"reflectivity", "station":"KVNX", "timestamp":"2018-12-25 09:27:53"}</code> </li>
-  <li> Response : ByteArray[] Gif Image

-<br> </br>
+  <li> The homepage has brief description on the various services and has 2 types of querry outlets, one via the Audit table, a user can simply click on a particular history row and generate a Gif image </li>
+   <li> The second mode of querrying is via specific field drop-box and generate the required querry</li>

 ## Installation

-### Prerequisites
-Before you start testing the gateway, we need to make sure all the other microservices are up and running.
-Also, please make sure all dockers are in the same network, this can be done by checking the <b> docker-compose.yml </b> file.

-Second prerequisite is the .env file in the gateway directory, this contains all the secret information, ideally this not uploaded in git.
-But for an easier submission we have included it, make sure all the docker names are correct for the respective microservice.

-If you're using current branch, make sure to build the Java Microservice as it creates all the docker networks.
-All this will be mitigated in the master branch.

 ### Software Requirements

 * Docker 20.10.11

-### Firing up the gateway
+### Hosting the frontend.

+Make sure to run gateway and complete gateway prerequisites.
+After that

-Run the docker container using the provided `make` file:
+Run the docker container using the provided `docker-compose` file:

 `> cd gateway`
 <br> </br>
-`> make build`
+`> docker-compose up`

-The server for the python app is running on port `5000`.
-This is configurable from the `.env` file.
+The server for the python app is running on port `1000`.

-## Implementation Status

-The service uses `REST` for asynchronous communication, and we will use `Kafka` in the future to implement a scalable and highly-available architecture.

-Will suggest using postman to test-run the api's.

-## Testing

-Basic jest test cases have been implemented for the gateway.

-`> cd gateway`
-<br> </br>
-`> npm run test`